PsCustomObject/New-LogEntry/README.md

 Content of the *TestLog.log* file will be

-> [INFO] : This is a test message without time stamp
+> [Info] : This is a test message without time stamp

 ### Write message to log file without tag